2022 FIFA World Cup qualification (OFC): Entrants

-W Withdrew after one match

 Schedule

 Qualifying was initially expected to begin in September 2020, but many international matches scheduled for the FIFA window in that month were cancelled in June 2020 due to the COVID-19 pandemic, while the inter-confederation play-offs were also moved from March to June 2022.

 In November 2020, the OFC announced a further delay in the qualifying process until June 2021.

 In March 2021, the confederation announced that this timeframe would not be achievable either, outlining a potential option organise a competition in January 2022, keeping the FIFA International Match Calendar dates in March available for preparation matches ahead of the inter-confederation play-off in June.
 Fiji and New Caledonia were proposed as possible venues.

 By September 2021, continued delays meant that the OFC felt it was "not possible at this time to organise a qualifying competition within the Oceania region" and, as an alternative, they requested FIFA's approval for the qualification to be held in Qatar in March 2022.
 This was confirmed by FIFA on 29 November 2021.

 Venues

-The matches are played at two venues in the city of Doha.
+The matches were played at two stadiums in the city of Doha.